Determining fatherhood by blood type

 The A and B antigen molecules on the surface of red blood cells are produced by two different enzymes.
 These two enzymes are encoded by different versions, or alleles, of the same gene: A and B.

 The A and B alleles code for enzymes that produce the type A and B antigens respectively.
 A third version of this gene, the O allele, codes for a protein that is not functional and does not produce surface molecules.
-Two copes of the gene are inherited, one from each parent.
-The possible combinations of alleles produce blood types in the following way:
+Two copies of the gene are inherited, one from each parent.
+The possible combinations of alleles produce blood types according to the diagram on the right.

 The table above is provided as a courtesy and should be used for general information only.

-Blood types CANNOT be used to determine paternity.
+Please note that blood types alone CANNOT be used to determine paternity with a conclusive result.
 Blood types can only provide a possibility of fatherhood, never a definitive answer.
-A Bio-Gene DNA Paternity Test is the most reliable means of identity verification of the biological father available.
+A Bio-Gene DNA Paternity Test is the most reliable means of identity verification of the biological father.